 ג אַךְ עַל־פִּי יְהֹוָה הָיְתָה בִּיהוּדָה לְהָסִיר מֵעַל פָּנָיו בְּחַטֹּאת מְנַשֶּׁה כְּכֹל אֲשֶׁר עָשָׂה׃

-4 and also for the innocent blood that he shed; for he filled Yerushalayim with innocent blood; and Hashem would not pardon.
+4 and also because of the blood of the innocent that he shed.
+For he filled Yerushalayim with the blood of the innocent, and Hashem would not forgive.

-13 And he carried out thence all the treasures of the house of Hashem, and the treasures of the king’s house, and cut in pieces all the vessels of gold which Shlomo king of Yisrael had made in the temple of Hashem, as Hashem had said.
+13 He carried off from Yerushalayim all the treasures of the House of Hashem and the treasures of the royal palace; he stripped off all the golden decorations in the Temple of Hashem—which King Shlomo of Yisrael had made—as Hashem had warned.

-During the first part of the exile to Babylon, Nebuchadnezzar carries away all of the leaders of the People of Israel.
-The royalty, military leaders, Torah scholars and all dignitaries are taken away from Jerusalem.
-Nebuchadnezzar leaves behind only the poor and a government that he controls.
-By depriving the People of Israel of all their leaders, he believes that he will end all possibility of revolt against his rule.
-Yet, due to God’s intention to destroy the city, a rebellion that leads to the ultimate destruction will take place.
+During the first stage of the exile to Babylon, Nebuchadnezzar carried away all the leaders of the Children of Israel, in the stage of exile known as galut cheresh umasger (גלות חרש ומסגר), ‘the exile of the craftsmen and smiths.’
+During this exile, the royalty, military elite, Torah scholars and all the dignitaries were taken away from Yerushalayim.
+Nebuchadnezzar left behind only the poor people, ruled by a government under his control.
+By depriving the people of their leadership, Nebuchadnezzar believed that he would end all possibility of revolt against his rule.
+Yet, due to Hashem’s intention to destroy the city, a rebellion leading to the ultimate destruction will take place.
 Despite the plans of even the most powerful human beings, God’s plans can never be thwarted.1 comment